ggcarvalho/cryptography/README.md

 # Encrypt / Decrypt messages using a GUI

 Gui to encrypt/decrypt messages using a given private key.
+Based on https://github.com/pybokeh/python/tree/master/cryptography